mooshkid/lifecom/README.md

-# lifecom
+## About the Project

-Selenium Python Scripts to Automate & Update Recruitment Posts for Life Commnications Group
+This project includes Selenium Python Scripts to Automate & Update Recruitment Posts for Life Commnications Group
-## About

 ## Getting Started
 To run the script, follow the steps below

 ### Prerequisites
 List of things required to run the python script.